suharyadi2112/suharyadi2112/README.md

 ## 👨‍💻 About Me

-- Backend / fullstack developer from **Batam, Indonesia**.
+- My name is **Suharyadi**, a backend / full‑stack developer based in **Batam, Indonesia**.
-- Focus on building **WhatsApp automation**, **multi-instance managers**, and **internal tools** that help teams debug faster.
+- Most of my time is spent on the backend: designing reliable APIs, setting up solid logging, and improving observability so production issues are easier to track down.
-- Enjoy designing APIs, logging, and observability so production issues are easier to trace.
+- Outside of work, I like experimenting with side projects and writing short technical notes on Dev.to to document what I am learning.

 ---